KyCooL-pixel/blastoise/README.md

 2) research on log4j (logger library)
 3) make the main screen logo transparent background

+## KY TODO:
+1) We dont need a countDown timer implementation, just abuse the local date time function in java
+2) Research on how to pop the item in the queue once the duration of the machine is reached
+3) Dynamically adds queueItem to a UI list

+## A queueItem will terminate when
+1) Wash completed && idle for a period of time
+OR
+2) Wash completed  && User complete the wash session OR
+3) Wash is not completed but User ended it manually

 ### Concept
 1) Users will first sign up with an account